SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="multiclassify"></a>
 # **Multiclassify**
-> MultiClassClassificationResult Multiclassify (Prediction body, string modelURI)
+> MultiClassClassificationResult Multiclassify (Prediction body, string deploymentName, string modelName, string version)

 Represents all of the labels for a given classification